The minimum standard of energy efficiency of certain domestic rented property is a rating of E or above

 The EPC for a property can be transferred if the property is sold; however, any registered exemptions will not be transferred and will cease to apply once the property is sold.

-BEIS has produced comprehensive landlord guidance documents for each type of property and has also published guidance on PRS exemptions and Exemptions Register evidence requirements.
+DESNZ and BEIS have produced comprehensive landlord guidance documents for domestic property and have also published guidance on PRS exemptions and Exemptions Register evidence requirements.

 Key legislation